Zinc and its Danger to Parrots

 Chronic toxicity usually occurs when small amounts of zinc are consistently consumed.

 Zinc is soluble in soft water and in acids.
 When galvanized dishes are used for water or for acidic foods (fruits and juices), the zinc can contaminate the food and be consumed.
-The amount of zinc ingested is less, but it is constantly being resupplied and causing internal damage to the bird's organs.
+The amount of zinc ingested is less, but it is continually being resupplied and causing damage to the bird's internal organs.
 Zinc rust from galvanized wire can be another cause of chronic poisoning.

 The cheaper forms of galvanized wire are very poorly made and should never be used.
 If you examine it closely you will see pools of lead and zinc metal in the corners of each square of the mesh - an invitation to a curious bird.
 Although a bit more expensive, if you must use galvanized wire, purchase galvanized after welded wire, which has less pooling and should flake less, or electroplated wire mesh if available.